josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🪐_where_the_fuck_am i.md

 an order has been altered fir delivery as ive written tgis update.

-tiktok led in with carl jung and synchronicity. (ie nagical thinking bias).
+tiktok led in with carl jung and synchronicity. (ie magical thinking bias).

 this is my life now.